 OVERVIEW OF ASSIGNMENTS

-Pair Assignments
+Case Analysis Assignments

 These are case-related assignments worth 7.5% each.
 Each assignment, you will be asked to analyze particular issues in the case and prepare a memo.

 Class Preparation, Group and Individual Participation

 This course is designed to encourage active participation.
 In each session we will discuss specific auditing cases.
 Students are expected to prepare for each session, attend classes regularly, and actively participate in class discussions.